|

 Physical characterization of thin oxide films by XRD and XPS: From conventional laboratory to modern synchrotron techniques

-- 2008: Prof. Guido Groeseneken, imec & KU Leuven, Belgium
+- 2008: Prof. Guido Groeseneken, imec and KU Leuven, Leuven, Belgium

 Introduction to charge pumping and its applications